Our Services

 Bloomfield Public Library

 90 Broad Street, 2nd Floor, Bloomfield, NJ 07003 (973) 566-6200, ext.
-217 or 225 Tuesdays and Wednesdays 1pm to 3pm (Except 2nd Tuesday of the month) |
+217 or 225 Tuesdays and Wednesdays 1 pm to 3 pm (Except 2nd Tuesday of the month) |

 Passaic Public Library

-195 Gregory Avenue, 2nd Floor, Passaic, NJ 07055 (973) 470-0039 Tuesdays 9am to 11am |
+195 Gregory Avenue, 2nd Floor, Passaic, NJ 07055 (973) 470-0039 Tuesdays 10 am to 12 pm |

 Tutoring Sessions

 Students are responsible for meeting for a minimum of 16 hours per month, generally two sessions per week of two hours each, for at least one year.
 Students are also responsible for the cost of their educational materials and supplies, or for the reimbursement of those costs when materials are provided by volunteers.
 While a few of our volunteer tutors are retired teachers, most are not.
 They’re lay people who come from all backgrounds and occupations, races and ethnicities, and levels of education.
-We require that our volunteers have a high school diploma, be fluent in English and receive 18 hours of training which we provide.
+We require that our volunteers have a high school diploma, be fluent in English and receive 12 hours of training which we provide.
 Teaching experience is not required.
-While we try to help most students either through classes, small group instruction, or referrals, our specialty is tutoring adults with a lower level of English literacy and bringing them to a sixth-grade level of reading and writing.
-We have a long list of local programs to which we refer students - - programs that specialize in instruction for higher level adult students and, eventually, prepare them for the test to obtain a high school diploma.
-Please refer to the “Resources” section of this site to view educational programs for higher level students.
-Please understand that, due to the nature of these services, we maintain a waiting list of about four months.
-It greatly increases the chances of finding a group for a student who has a flexible schedule and offers more than one option for the meeting site. |
+While we try to help most students either through classes, small group instruction, or referrals, our specialty is tutoring adults with a lower level of English literacy and bringing them to a third-grade level of reading and writing.
+We have a long list of local programs to which we refer students - - programs that specialize in instruction for higher level adult students and, eventually, prepare them for the high school equivalency.
+Please refer to the “Resources” section of this website to view educational programs for higher level students.
+Due to the nature of our services, we maintain a waiting list of about four months.
+Having a flexible schedule and multiple meeting site options significantly boosts the likelihood of finding a suitable group for a student. |

 ESOL Classes

-Below please find our official calendar for this fiscal year: |
+Please find our official calendar for this fiscal year at the bottom of this webpage. |

 Professional Development